cdapio/cdap/cdap-docs/developer-guide/source/getting-started/building-apps.rst

 Stopping an Application
 +++++++++++++++++++++++++++++++

-Once the application is deployed:
+Once an application is deployed:

-- On the Application detail page of the CDAP Console, you can click the *Stop* button on the Process and Query lists, if the application has any of either; or
+- On the Application's detail page in the CDAP Console, you can click the *Stop* button on the Process and Query lists, if the application has either of them; or
 - From the example's project root run the App Manager script:

   - Linux: ``$./bin/app-manager.sh --action stop``